aivic/machineLearning/docs/web.md

 You can observe there are a total of 10 major skills and each has a distinct URL.
 Ignore the **Browse all courses** section as it redirects back to the same webpage.

-Our objective is to provide only one URL to the R program, here *https://www.pluralsight.com/browse* and let the program automatically navigate to each of those 10 skill webpages and extract the all course details as shown:
+Our objective is to provide only one URL to the R program, here *https://www.pluralsight.com/browse* and let the program automatically navigate to each of those 10 skill webpages and extract all course details as shown:

 ```r